JANA-AKHAN/JANA-AKHAN/README.md

-- 👋 Hi, I’m @JANA-AKHAN from the Implentation Team
+- 👋 Hi, I’m @JANA-akhan from the Implentation Team

 <!---